Spiral Galaxy, the Milky Way unravelled

 Leiden, April 1953.
 It took centuries of searching, years of waiting, months of observing and weeks of calculating.
 For the very first time in human history a group of scientists looks at a map: the first map of our Galaxy, our Island in the Universe.
 These scientists are some of the top Dutch astronomers.
 And the map is the result of an extraordinary prediction, cutting-edge technological development and a lot of persistence.
 Spiral Galaxy, the Milky Way unravelled, highlights the huge contribution of Dutch scientists between 1886 and 1955 to a new view of our Universe.
 A view where man, Earth and Sun are no longer at the centre of everything.

-Spiral Galaxy was broadcast 6 times in 2009 on the Holland Doc channel in the Netherlands, and it was screened at the International Scientific Audiovisuals Festival in Mexico in September 2012.
+Spiral Galaxy was broadcast 6 times in 2009 on the Holland Doc channel in the Netherlands.
+It was screened at the International Scientific Audiovisuals Festival in Mexico in September 2012 and at the InScience Dutch International Science Film Festival in November 2015.

 Thanks to the film, a memorial board was erected at Radio Kootwijk in the East Netherlands, the place where the data that led tothe first map of the Milky Way Galaxy were collected.